Microservices with Layers

 StrataCode offers a new strategy for managing your code more efficiently.
 It reduces the upfront design load on the architect and improves options for incremental updates to scale systems management.

 Microservices has become a hot design focus for architects, particularly in recent years.
 This is no doubt in reaction to the time we've felt has been wasted in managing monolithic code bases.
-But it seems that we'll only really save time, if we wisely choose the boundaries between pieces.
-Due to additional complexity of implementing and managing remote interfaces throughout the software lifecycle, it also seems important that we consider patterns that support "design evolution" - where we can start monolithic and gracefully break out parts of our system at the code level, or RPC level as the system evolves.
+But we'll only really save time, if we wisely choose the boundaries between pieces.
+Due to additional complexity of implementing and managing remote interfaces between processes throughout the software lifecycle, it also seems important that we consider patterns that support "design evolution" - where we can start monolithic and gracefully break out parts of our system at the code level, or RPC level as the system evolves.

 Programmers use the term "Microservices" to refer to the pattern of software development which emphasises deploying smaller services which communicate with each other using web service APIs (RPC or messaging based), instead of deploying larger services which use internal APIs (i.e. direct procedure calls which require coupling of the code of both interfaces).